Multiscale-Genomics/mg-docs/docs/howto/development_checklist.rst

 This document describes the standard work flow to help developers when creating a new tool or pipeline.
 The purpose is to aid the developer in the most efficient way for integrating a new tool or pipeline and ensure that all steps have been addressed so that they have a ready to deploy Tool and Pipeline within the MuG VRE.

-If you are adding new functionality to an already existing repository then you can skip ahead to step N.
+If you are adding new functionality to an already existing repository then you can skip ahead and concentrate on steps 1 to 6.

+If you are adding a new pipeline that just integrates already existing tools then you need to look at steps 3 to 6.

 0 - Copy mg-process-test from GitHub
 ------------------------------------

-0.0 - Create an empty repsoitory
+0.0 - Create an empty repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In GitHub create a blank repository with no README, license or gitignore file.
+In GitHub create a blank repository with no README, license or `.gitignore` file.
 These files will be inherited from the mg-process-test file.
 For this example it will be called `mg-process-test1.git`.

 0.1 - Copy the mg-process-test repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-From GitHub take a copy of the mg-process-test repsoitory:
+From GitHub take a copy of the mg-process-test repository:

 .. code-block:: none